MrMariscal/casestudy/README.md

 ```
 # Case Study:

-As there were no instructions I have checked this README file, and I also checed the git log which shows a file was added "employee_data.csv"
+As there were no instructions I have checked this README file, and I also checked the git log which showed a file that was added "employee_data.csv" besides framework files.

 Based on that file I have created a model 'Employee' and a migration for it.